jonashackt/ansible-windows-docker-springboot/README.md

 Note: this is only possible with Windows Server 2016, if you opened the needed ports before initializing the Swarm (this is already done in [step4-windows-linux-multimachine-vagrant-docker-swarm-setup](https://github.com/jonashackt/ansible-windows-docker-springboot/tree/master/step4-windows-linux-multimachine-vagrant-docker-swarm-setup) for you ;) ).

+#### Routing mesh support

+Docker network routing mesh support in Windows Server 2016 1709: https://blog.docker.com/2017/09/docker-windows-server-1709/ & https://blogs.technet.microsoft.com/virtualization/2017/09/26/dockers-ingress-routing-mesh-available-with-windows-server-version-1709/

+__BUT:__ See my comment there:

+> Hi Kallie, to use the new features in production at the customer, we need to have access to the new 1709 build of Windows Server 2016.
+As this post here https://blogs.technet.microsoft.com/windowsserver/2017/10/17/windows-server-version-1709-available-for-download/ states, the 1709 build will only be available in the so called “Semi-annual channel”, which is only available for customers if they have the “Software Assurance” package (as this post states https://cloudblogs.microsoft.com/hybridcloud/2017/06/15/delivering-continuous-innovation-with-windows-server/).

+> To provide a recommendation for the customer, that is based on a proven and fully automated “infrastructure as code” example, I successfully build a GitHub repo (https://github.com/jonashackt/ansible-windows-docker-springboot) with EVERY needed step, beginning with the download of a evaluation copy of Windows Server 2016 from here https://www.microsoft.com/de-de/evalcenter/evaluate-windows-server-2016, going over to a setup with VirtualBox/Vagrant (https://www.vagrantup.com/), Provisioning with Ansible and (https://www.ansible.com/) and finally running and scaling Spring Boot apps Dockerized on the Windows Server.

+> Now the next step is Docker orchestration with Swarm (and later Kubernetes).
+But with the current version of https://www.microsoft.com/de-de/evalcenter/evaluate-windows-server-2016, the mentioned Docker network routing mesh support isn´t available for us.
+Is there any chance to update this version in the evalcenter?
+I know there´s the Insiderprogram, but I doesn´t really help my to have a fully trustable setup where I can prove for everybody, that everything will work.

+__TLDR:__

+--> only available in Windows Server 2016 1709: https://blogs.technet.microsoft.com/windowsserver/2017/10/17/windows-server-version-1709-available-for-download/

+--> only available in the "Semi-annual channel", which is according to https://cloudblogs.microsoft.com/hybridcloud/2017/06/15/delivering-continuous-innovation-with-windows-server/ only available with the "Software Assurance" package you have to buy separately to the Server licence

+--> only alternative: Windows Insider program: https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewserver

+--> but this isn´t a good start with customers!